VintageDesign/machine-learning/ML/README.md

 ### What Does Linear Regression do?
-At a high level, Linear Regression is a minimization function designed to minimize the distance between the given data points and the linear function being approximated by the model (refered to as the minimization of the residuals).
+At a high level, Linear Regression is a minimization function designed to minimize the distance between the given data points and the linear function being approximated by the model (referred to as the minimization of the residuals).
 At a lower level, the model is using a method of regression known as least squares.

 Least Squares approximates a line by minimizing the sum of the squares of the residuals.
 Where the residuals can be